spoonapps/docs/doc/reference/spoon_scripts/spoon_script.md

 	#this is a valid comment

-	FROM spoonbrew/node  #this is not a valid comment
+	from spoonbrew/node  #this is not a valid comment